 D4.
 Clarity in Roles and Responsibilities

-a) IACH members who take on the role of supervising counseling hypnotherapy students are responsible for advising those students of their respective roles and obligations.
+a) IACH members who take on the role of supervising counselling hypnotherapy students are responsible for advising those students of their respective roles and obligations.

 D5.
 Welfare of Clients